 Oddly enough, being from the Northeast myself, I hadn’t known about this festival- probably because the buzz around NH7 Weekender and a few local band contests overshadowed it.
 Around that time, Ziro Festival was just beginning to gain the recognition it now enjoys as one of India’s most celebrated music festivals, not only in the Northeast but across the country.
 In the past few years, though, music festivals have been popping up everywhere, especially during winters, which I reckon is the perfect time for a vacation and having some fun.
 This has turned these festivals into a highly sought-after experience, drawing people from all over the world.
 Many now visit the Northeast not only to enjoy the natural beauty but also to immerse themselves in its rich cultural experiences, which includes music festivals too.

 Take for instance, The Ziro Festival, that attracted an increased tourist footfall of 25-30% compared to the previous year which quite lucidly implies how music festivals can boost tourism.
-Similarly, the Shillong Cherry Blossom Festival, which will focus on Japan’s Hanami culture, is anticipating around 30,000 visitors each day this year, attracting people not only from across the Northeast but also from mainland India.
+Similarly, the Shillong Cherry Blossom Festival, focusing on Japan’s Hanami culture, anticipated around 30,000 visitors each day this year, attracting people not only from across the Northeast but also from mainland India.
 Harshajit, a musician who attended last year’s Cherry Blossom Festival, shares, “Went to the last Cherry Blossom Festival, and it’s honestly so cool how it brings people together.
 There were locals and people from outside Meghalaya, like me, all just enjoying the good energy.”
-His experience speaks to how the festival goes beyond showcasing the stunning pink blooms and creates a shared space for people with a love for music to come together from near and far.
+His experience speaks about how the festival goes beyond showcasing the stunning pink blooms and creates a shared space for people with a love for music to come together from near and far.

 Music festivals in the Northeast have not only put this once-overlooked region on the national map and added it to many travel bucket lists, but they have also provided a valuable platform for indie musicians from the area.
 Of course, like many things in life, music festivals come with a yin-yang balance.
 While these events bring together diverse cultures and encourage rich interactions, a closer look raises questions about their sustainability, given the large number of attendees from both near and far.